Where Engineering Curiosity Meets Visual Storytelling

 Virtual Production & Unreal Engine

-Perhaps the most technically engaging segment of the visit, the Virtual Production demonstration showed students how productions like major streaming series and global advertising campaigns are now shot against real-time digital environments rendered by Unreal Engine.
-For students with programming or simulation backgrounds, this was a revelation: the same computational thinking that powers game engines and physical simulations is at the heart of the future of filmmaking.
+The Virtual Production demonstration showed students how major streaming series and global advertising campaigns are now shot against real-time digital environments rendered by Unreal Engine.
+For students with programming or simulation backgrounds, this was a revelation: the same computational thinking that powers game engines is at the heart of the future of filmmaking.

 Career Pathways Discussed